sttts/sttts.github.io/_posts/2015-03-04-galera-on-mesos.md

 },
 ```

 Of course, in the long run this is not really what we want.
-Both, [flocker](https://github.com/clusterhq/flocker) and [Quobytes](http://www.quobyte.com) look promising and will be subject of a follow-up post probably.
+Both, [flocker](https://github.com/clusterhq/flocker) and [Quobyte's cluster file system](http://www.quobyte.com) look promising and will be subject of a follow-up post probably.
+Quobyte explicitly claims that it is suitable for databases, something I would not say about glusterfs or cephfs if you are interested in performance.

+In this context of performance note the value `0` of `innodb_flush_log_at_trx_commit` in [`galera.cnf`](https://github.com/sttts/docker-galera-mariadb-10.0/blob/master/conf.d/galera.cnf#L7).
+Because Galera guarantees synchronous query replication, the file system sync is not important anymore because on a hardware crash the other nodes will still have the data.
+Hence, the storage speed is less important than in a classical non-Galera setup.

-Another interesting solution to watch getting developed is Mesos' Persistence Data support.
+Another interesting solution to watch getting developed in the storage arena is Mesos' native persistence data support.
 Twitter itself is actively working on getting MySQL ready with support for this.
 I am looking forward to see how Galera can make use of this as well.

+Just a moment ago Docker announced the take-over of SocketPlane.
+As storage is as important as network in a dynamic cluster world, let's see what happens in this area with all those projects coming up.
+Exciting times!

 ## Recovery